resource-watch/slate/source/includes/dev/_microservice.md

 - info: path to the JSON file that will be sent to Control Tower, containing the details about the endpoints exposed by this microservice.
 - swagger: path to the Swagger YAML file that will be sent to Control Tower, documenting the public endpoints exposed by this microservice.
-- mode: if set to `ctRegisterMicroservice.MODE_AUTOREGISTER` the Control Tower registration process will be automaticall triggered when the Koa application server starts.
+- mode: if set to `ctRegisterMicroservice.MODE_AUTOREGISTER` the Control Tower registration process will be automatically triggered when the Koa application server starts.
 Otherwise, use `ctRegisterMicroservice.MODE_NORMAL` if you want to register manually.
 - framework: `ctRegisterMicroservice.KOA2` or `ctRegisterMicroservice.KOA1`, depending on the Koa version your app uses.
 - app: Koa application instance
 - logger: [Logger](https://github.com/quirkey/node-logger) instance.